sass/sass/accepted/multiline-on-idented-syntax.md

 This proposal provides a way to enable multiline declarations without affecting any backwards compatibility.

+Also worth to note that this is a very long awaited feature, issue has been opened since 2011.

 ## Summary

 > This section is non-normative.